logo

 • Free electricity, water, gas and telephone connection

-• Official vehicle for official use
+• Official vehicle for office work related use.

 • Security guards for personal safety